 The Great Room

 The Great Room touts itself as Asia’s first hospitality-inspired co-working space, and we really have to agree.
-Both its locations – at Jalan Besar and most recently at the city’s Centennial Tower- boasts work spaces filled with luxurious timbre desks, brass finishings, and rich leather sofas that you just want to sink into.
-Complimentary breakfast (complete with fresh coffee from Papa Palheta) is provided all week, as well as 10-minute shoulder massages on Mondays.
-And what’s this we heard about a turn down cart with warm cookies at night?
+Their jaw-dropping workspaces might remind you of a chic hotel lobby, each graced with luxurious timbre desks, brass finishings, and rich leather sofas that you just want to sink into.
+Start your day right with complimentary brekkies and fresh-brewed cuppas all week, along with a special Breakfast Club session to kick off Mondays.
+And what’s this we heard about a turn down cart with warm cookies and hot chocolate at night?

 The Working Capitol

 A sprawling shophouse space along trendy Keong Saik Road, The Working Capitol is an oasis of calm light and conducive work nooks.
 Handy amenities include ample storage cabinets, private phone booths, and shower facilities.
 With its prime location, you’ll have no end of lunch and nightlife options to choose from – and for some team fun, there’s always the in-house Beer Garden.

 Rates: Hotdesk options start from S$255/month, while private office options start from S$760/month per pax.